casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

     - `USER_KEY_PAIR_PATH` - Path to the generated key pair of another party, which in this case, it would be the same as your `MASTER_KEY_PAIR_PATH`

 :::note
-It is mandatory to update the above list of parameters to align with your working environment.
+You must update the above list of parameters to align with your working environment.
+If you need an IP address for a node on the network, [follow this guide](/docs/workflow/setup#acquire-node-address-from-network-peers).

-Follow [getting an IP-address from a Testnet peer](../erc20/deploy#getting-an-ip-address-from-a-testnet-peer) guide to get a node address for the deployment.
 :::

 ### 5. Building the JS client